-Carter's intends to list the common stock on the New York Stock Exchange under the symbol "CRI."
+Carter's has applied for the listing of the common stock on the New York Stock Exchange under the symbol "CRI."
 In order to meet one of the requirements for listing the common stock on the NYSE, the underwriters have undertaken to sell lots of 100 or more shares to a minimum of 2,000 beneficial holders.